On Positive Matching Decomposition Conjectures of Hypergraphs: Positive matching decomposition

 \begin{enumerate} \item Let $u_0\in V(N)$ be a vertex.
 Then there exists a unique edge in $N$, which intersects with $u_0$.
+Let $e_1=\{u_0,a_1,v_1\}$ be an edge in $N$.
+By fixing the vertex $u_0$, there are exactly two possible sequences where $u_0$ is the parent.
+This leaves two possibilities for the descendant vertex, as $u_0$ serves as the parent vertex in both sequences.
+The two descendants of $u_0$ are namely $v_1$ and $a_1$ corresponding to the ordered sequences $u_0,a_1,v_1$ and $u_0,v_1,a_1$, respectively.

-Let $e_1=\{u_0,a_1,v_1\}$ be an edge in $N$, where $u_0$ is the parent.
-Then there are two descendants for $u_0$, namely $a_1$ and $v_1$. \item We will repeat the following process for each $2n^{th}$ step.
-For a descendant vertex, say $v$, if $2(\deg(v)-1)$ is greater than the number of times $v$ appeared in the sequence from $u_0$ to $v$, then there exists at least one edge in $N^c$ which intersects with $v$ and the edge does not appear in the sequence from $u_0$ to $v$, Now fix $v$ as the parent then there are two descendants to $v$.
+\item We will repeat the following process for each $2n^{th}$ step.
+For a descendant vertex, say $v$, if $2(\deg_{H[V(N)]}(v)-1)$ is greater than the number of times the vertex $v$ appeared in the alternate walk from the root vertex $u_0$ to the descendant vertex $v$ with respect to $N$ in the construction, then there exists at least one edge in $N^c$ which intersects with $v$ and the edge does not appear in the alternate walk from the root vertex $u_0$ to $v$, Now fix $v$, there are exactly two possible sequences where $v$ is the parent.
+This leaves two possibilities for descendant vertex.
 Similarly, we have two descendants for each edge in $N^c$, which intersects with $v$.
 Otherwise, $v$ is the last descendant. \item We will repeat the following process for each $2n+1^{th}$ step.
-For each descendant vertices, say $u$, if $2(\deg(u)-1)$ is greater than the number of times $u$ appeared in the sequence from $u_0$ to $u$, then there exists a unique edge in $N$ which intersects with $u$.
-Then we fix $u$ as the parent, and then $u$ has two descendants.
+For each descendant vertices, say $u$, if $2(\deg_{H[V(N)]}(u)-1)$ is greater than the number of times $u$ appeared in the alternate walk from the root vertex $u_0$ to the descendant vertex $u$, then there exists a unique edge in $N$ which intersects with $u$.
+Then, we fix $u$, there are exactly two possible sequences where $u$ is the parent.
+This leaves two possibilities for descendant vertex.
 Otherwise, $u$ is the last descendant. \end{enumerate}

 \begin{example} Let $H=(V,E)$ be a hypergraph on $[9]$.
 Let $M=\{\{1,2,3\},\{4,5,6\},\{7,8,9\}\}$ be a matching and $ M^c=\{\{1,4,7\},\{2,5,8\},\{3,6,9\}\}$.

 \begin{multicols}{2}

 \tikzset{every picture/.style={line width=0.75pt}}